jmonterroso/jmonterroso.github.io/_experience/bosz-digital.md

 company_logo: img/bosz-digital-logo.jpg
 ---

-### **Web Developer @ Bank of America**
+- Developed mobile and web landing pages to support local and global marketing campaigns, meeting client requirements and specifications

-Created mobile and web landing pages to support local/global marketing campaigns, based on client requirements and specifications.
+- Conducted audit of all digital code assets and migrated from nearshore vendor to in-house codebase

-Implemented best practices for accessibility across all landing pages.
+- Ensured accessibility compliance across all landing pages, certified with ADA certification for accessibility coding best practices

-Certified with ADA certification for accessibility coding best practices
+- Created and updated website landing pages according to accessibility best practices (a11y)

-**Stack of Technologies:** HTML5/CSS/Javascript/jQuery
+**Technologies:** HTML/5, CSS3, jQuery, jQuery Mobile, and Javascript